Helen O’Hagan, fashion world leader and companion of film star Claudette Colbert, dies

 Jeffrey Kalinsky, founder of Jeffrey New York and Jeffrey Atlanta and former Nordstrom director of designer merchandising, recalled in his own Charleston youth the adulation for her held by his father Morris Kalinsky, founder of the former Bob Ellis Shoes.
 "As a young person growing up in Charleston, S.C., I dreamed of going to New York ... to make an impact like (that)."

-But by most accounts, O’Hagan was more inclined to do so in her own low key way, so much so that many were not aware of the scale of her life.
-Hagood recalled her surprise on visiting O'Hagan's apartment to spot Colbert's Academy Award for best actress on the mantle, one she had won as for her role in the 1934 film “It Happened One Night."
+But by most accounts, O’Hagan was more inclined to do so in her own low-key way, so much so that many were not aware of the scale of her life.
+Hagood recalled her surprise on visiting O'Hagan's apartment to spot Colbert's Academy Award for best actress on the mantle, one she had won for her role in the 1934 film “It Happened One Night."

 Ferragamo observed that she was instrumental in bringing fashion to the United States, in an elegant way that never directed the attention to herself.
 "She did it quietly ... and I think that speaks mountains about her."